-A product is born it lives its life, does wonders (hopefully) and eventually dies (unless there is a product extension).
+A product is born, it lives its life, does wonders (hopefully) and eventually dies (unless there is a product extension).
 This entire journey is called the product life cycle.

 Also, for each of the stages, there are certain Marketing strategies which you can use as a marketer.

-I have again taken the example the product life cycle of Apple iPhone and written a short e-Book.
+I have again taken the example the product life cycle of an Apple iPhone and written a short e-Book.
 This e-Book talks about the various marketing and pricing strategies which you can use at each stage of the Product Life Cycle.